dobsondev/dobsondev-shortcodes/README.md

 Please note that this shortcode should only be used on posts, NOT pages.
 It will cause pages to hang.

+**Social Share**

+[socialShare]

+This shortcode will create a section with links for sharing your page or post to Twitter, Facebook, Google Plus and Linkedin.
+The links are color coded to match the colors of each of their respective websites.
+You can use this like a normal shortcode in your page/post's content or you can add it to your template files by using "echo do_shortcode('[socialShare]');".

 # Installation

 1. Upload the entire dobsondev-shortcodes folder to the /wp-content/plugins/ directory.